PowerShell/PowerShell-RFC/RFC0001-Mutual-Exclusion-Parameters-and-Properties.md

 Area: Parameters
 ---

-# Mutually exclusive parameters and properties
+# Mutually Exclusive Parameters and Properties

 ParameterSets were introduced in PowerShell v2.
 This allowed definition of different sets of parameters for advanced functions.
 For example, the